schoeberl/tt09-sigma-delta/docs/info.md

 This is a sigma delta AD converter and DA converter.

-The input is a the threshold of the DFF input using as comparator, serving as a single bit ADC.
+The input is mixed with the feedback delay/inverison and uses the threshold of the DFF input as a comparator, serving as a single bit ADC.

-The R and C values can be discussed and experimented.
+The R and C values cdepend on you input signal and can be discussed and should be explored.

 ```